 Fireworks – Various

-There are several fireworks displays happening throughout the state, including at the First Night celebrations in Morristown, Haddonfield, Ocean City, and Seaside Heights.
-You can also catch them on Battleship New Jersey, as well as in Sea Isle City and Atlantic City.
+There are several fireworks displays happening throughout the state, including those at First Night celebrations in Ocean City and Warren.
+You can also catch them in Sea Isle City and Atlantic City.

 Happy New Year!